ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Inverting the colors

-Now, let's try to modifying our image in an interesting way.
+Now, let's try to modify our image in an interesting way.
 Way back in the days of film cameras and chemical processing of photo images, one step in the processing produced a negative image.
 We can achieve the negative (aka inverted effect) digitally by subtracting each of the original RGB values of a pixel from 255.
 For example, if the pixel RGB values are (34, 67, 87), the new RGB values of that same pixel should be (221, 188, 168), basically 255-34, 255-67, and 255-87.
 Of course, you need to do this not only for one pixel, but for all the pixels in the image.

-In your file, create a function `invert` as shown below, which implements this operation for all pixels of an image.
-Note that the function below is incomplete, so it is up to you to fill in the missing lines of codes.
+Clear your file.
+Then create a function `invert` there as shown below, which implements this operation for all pixels of an image.
+Note that the function below is incomplete.
+It is up to you to fill in the missing lines of codes.

 ```
 def invert( im ):